Is Vaping Harming Your Veins?

 Smoking effects on the cardiovascular system is documented well.
 Nicotine and carbon monoxide restrict blood flow in the arteries and the veins, which can lead to plugged arteries.
 Now, current studies are showing that vaping can also damage or injure the veins, even without the use of nicotine.

 Yes.
 Vaping is harmful to your veins and they can leave you with spider and varicose veins.
 Spider veins and varicose veins are not just a cosmetic issues.
-You can have them removed from centers around such as Vein Center Miami.
+You can have them removed from centers around such as Vein Clinic Miami.